Woman speaking with another woman while typing into computer

 Program Learning Outcomes:

-• Students will be able to accurately disseminate culturally competent health education to individuals, groups, and communities
+2. Students will be able to demonstrate the dissemination of culturally competent health education to individuals, groups, and communities

-• Students will be able to help patients navigate complex government applications for social services
+3. Students will be able to demonstrate the ability to assist individuals with applications for social services

 What does a CHW do?